-To illustrate how the Tukey model can provide richer insights into two-sided interactions, I revisit the application in \cite{limodio2021bureaucrat} on the interaction between public managers and tasks, focusing on the implementation of World Bank projects.
-The success of a project is modeled as the outcome of the interaction between the ability of the manager in charge and the characteristics of the country where they operate.
-Original estimates using the TWFE model found negative sorting, with high-performing managers more likely to be matched with low-performing countries.
-Estimates from the Tukey model add further insight: the interaction parameter is negative and statistically different from zero, indicating negative complementarities, where high-performing managers have larger value added when matched with low-performing countries.
-Given this interaction function, negative sorting is optimal for maximizing average project success, which may explain the allocation pattern documented in \cite{limodio2021bureaucrat} as a rational response to the structure of complementarities.
+To illustrate the empirical value of the Tukey model, I revisit the application in \citet{limodio2021bureaucrat} on the assignment of public managers to tasks in the implementation of World Bank projects.
+Project success is modeled as the outcome of the interaction between the ability of the manager in charge and the characteristics of the country in which the project is implemented.
+Estimates from the TWFE model indicate negative sorting: high-performing managers are more likely to be assigned to low-performing countries.
+The Tukey model provides an additional insight.
+The interaction parameter is negative and statistically different from zero, indicating negative complementarities: high-performing managers have greater value added in low-productivity countries.
+This submodular interaction structure is consistent with more capable managers having greater value added in more complex environments and can therefore help rationalize the negative sorting in the assignment of managers to countries.